hiram-madelaine/om-inputs/README.md

-# The goal of this library is to rapidly prototype UI with Om/React
+# This library generates Om/React forms

-The library generates components based on data description.
+The generation is based on data description and uses [Prismatic/Schema](https://github.com/Prismatic/schema) for this purpose.

-The library uses [Prismatic/Schema](https://github.com/Prismatic/schema) to describe the data.

-Using Schema allows the :
-* Validation of the data ;
+## Status of the project

-* Coercion of String to proper types.
+This library is used for a real production project but is not released yet.
+At this stage, the project is subject to breaking changes.

 ## Show me what looks like !